Seed Starting Basics

 Temperature: Optimal media temperatures for seeds to germinate will vary for each variety.
 Once the seeds germinate, room temperatures of 70º–75ºF will help most seedlings grow best.
 Warm season plants such as tomatoes, eggplants, and peppers appreciate warmer soil conditions and may benefit from the use of a seedling heat mat (Jump Start Seedling Heat Mat) when sown indoors.
 Remove the heat mat once the seedlings arise.

 Light: For best growth, seedlings need at least 14 hours of quality light per day.
 Even your sunniest window may not supply enough light to grow strong plants.
-It is best to use Sunblaster T-5 hood fixtures lamps with 6500 Degree K full spectrum lamps.
+It is best to use Sunblaster T-5 hood fixtures lamps with 6500 Degree K full spectrum lamps or MiracleLED wide angle grow lights.
 For an efficient and inexpensive option that provides adequate light, use compact fluorescent lights with a mix of cool and warm fluorescent bulbs placed 2-4 inches above the seedlings.
 To make it easier, plug your lights into a timer that is set to turn on and off automatically.

 Circulation: Air circulation around seedlings can help prevent disease problems while strengthening seedlings.
 Use a small fan on a low setting to create adequate airflow.
 Avoid aiming the fan directly at the soil, as it can cause rapid drying.

 Fertilizer: If your seed starting mix does not contain nutrients you should add a diluted amount of slow-release, organic, balanced fertilizer to the media or use a liquid formula once seedlings have true leaves.
 Pesche’s recommends using Dr. Earth Tomato, Vegetable & Herb liquid concentrate fertilizer every other week at a rate of 2 oz. per gallon of water.